Japan to nominate mines for UNESCO list despite South Korean protest | Business

 Japan's cultural affairs agency selected the gold and silver mines on the island of Sado as candidates for listing by the United Nations cultural organisation in December, citing the development of traditional handcraft techniques.
 The site was also the world's top producer of gold in the 17th century, according to the agency.
 Adding to already fraught bilateral relations, South Korea's foreign ministry protested the move, saying Korean labourers were forced to work there during Japan's 1910-1945 colonisation of the Korean peninsula, including during World War Two.

-In Seoul, South Korea's Second Vice Foreign Minister Choi Jong-moon called in Japanese Ambassador Aiboshi Koichi to lodge a protest on Friday, Yonhap news agency reported.
+On Friday in Seoul, South Korea's Second Vice Foreign Minister Choi Jong-moon formally summoned Japanese Ambassador Aiboshi Koichi to lodge a protest over Tokyo's decision to go ahead while "ignoring the painful history of forced labour for Koreans," the foreign ministry said in a statement.
 Kishida said the decision to nominate the mines, which will be formalised at a cabinet meeting on Feb 1, was made as what seemed like the "shortest route" to getting the sites listed.

 "To start debate earlier means we can reach an agreement sooner," he told reporters, saying the sites were "really wonderful".
 He added that he didn't want to make predictions about a final decision, and he acknowledged South Korea's reaction.